pronamic/wp-documentor/README.md

 ## Alternatives

-Here is a list of alternatives that I found.
-However, none of these satisfied my requirements.
+Here is a list of alternatives that we found.
+However, none of these satisfied our requirements.

 *If you know other similar projects, feel free to edit this section!*